jasongfleischer/Predicting-age-from-the-transcriptome-of-human-dermal-fibroblasts/README.md

 ## License

-This project is licensed under the BSD-3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments